Grillmaster

 Get the right wood for your smoker or grill

-Bourbon barrel smoking wood chunks smoking over ignited charcoal in smoker
+barrel smoking wood burning in a smoker

 So, you may be asking yourself right now whether you read that last bit right.
 Bourbon barrel smoking wood?
 Or maybe you already know all about Midwest Barrel Co. and know exactly why you’re here – because you love bourbon, barrels and BBQ, right?
 Join the club!